 - After loading/unloading, the wagon has to be put in transport mode: bridging plates at both ends of the wagon have to be put in the upward position and secured (in fully enclosed wagons, doors should be closed and secured).
-Unused chocks should be secured on the wagons to avoid fall down or ejecting on the route. - If the vehicles have been loaded/unloaded during the night or under any other conditions that require the use of headlights, they have to be switched off immediately after loading/unloading. - Keys must be removed from the ignition and stored in the door pocket on the driver's side or according to the manufacturer's instructions.

-Vehicles must be lashed for transport according to the lashing procedures detailed in the next section.
+Unused chocks should be secured on the wagons to avoid fall down or ejecting on the route. - If the vehicles have been loaded/unloaded during the night or under any other conditions that require the use of headlights, they have to be switched off immediately after loading/unloading. - Keys must be removed from the ignition and stored according to the manufacturer's instructions. - Vehicles must be lashed for transport according to the lashing procedures detailed in the next section.